-We all have different ideas, tastes, allergies or likes and to create menu that works for every guest could be another challenge.
-Unlike in professional kitchen, where chef works behind the closed doors, I’ve a very direct, in my face feedback.
+We all have different ideas, tastes, allergies or likes and to create a menu that works for every guest could be another challenge.
+Unlike in professional kitchen, where chef works behind the closed doors, I have a very direct, in my face feedback.
 Luckily for me, mostly positive.

 I soon realized there is more demand that I can possibly satisfy since I’ve to mind my own physical condition.
 I’ve also seen my share of desperate “personal chefs” running around in circles, getting hired for “any job” and getting paid peanuts.
 Not only they will burn out quickly, they also kind of spoil it for the quality market.
 When I spoke with one, he was frustrated that “the good clients are only for the selected few”.

-And then I realized that my years of customer service, sales and business experience can help others to attracts the right clients.
-Those that appreciate your creativity and pay fair price for that – even if you don’t have shiny culinary degree or thousands of dollars to spend on advertising.
+And then I realized that my years of customer service, sales, and business experience can help others to attracts the right clients.
+Those that appreciate your creativity and pay a fair price for that – even if you don’t have a shiny culinary degree or thousands of dollars to spend on advertising.

 If I could have done it, without any connections, knowledge of the market (we just moved into the state when I started), any experience in this field, in a second language – so can you!

 Is Personal chef business something you’re considering?
 Then don’t just dive in losing your head.
 Let me help you.
 Entering this fun industry can be done without repeating the necessary mistakes we all did.
 Don’t loose time and money figuring out how NOT to do it.